jshabun/jshabun/README.md

 <h1 align="center">Hi 👋, I'm Josh</h1>
-<h3 align="center">A Computer Engineering Undergraduate at the University of California, Riverside.</h3>
+<h3 align="center">Recent Computer Engineering graduate from the University of California, Riverside.</h3>

 ### About Me
-I'm a Computer Engineering Undergraduate at the University of California, Riverside.
-I'm looking to enter the field of Software Engineering once I graduate.
+I'm a recent Computer Engineering graduate from the University of California, Riverside.
+I'm looking to enter the field of Software Engineering.
 I love programming but in my free time, I love working on DIY projects that use both my programming and Electrical Engineering skills.
 In my free time you can find me either playing Basketball 🏀 and Soccer ⚽ or watching a good TV Show at home.

 - 🔭 I’m currently working on [Focus Assist](github.com/jshabun/focusassist)